hahwul/dalfox/README.md

  '. '::::::' |__/|_n_||___||_| \_//_n_\
    '-.::''
-Parameter Analysis and XSS Scanning tool based on golang Finder Of XSS and Dal is the Korean pronunciation of moon. @hahwul
+Parameter Analysis and XSS Scanning tool based on golang Find Of XSS and Dal is the Korean pronunciation of moon. @hahwul

 Usage of ./dalfox:
   -blind string